Place Yourself in Civil Rights History (Contest Winners Announced on MLK Day)

 How are you feeling?
 Then set in words what making the remixed image felt like.
 Reflect upon your experience.
 Why did you select your image?
 What feelings were you trying to tap?
 Click here to download a fill-in form with a recap of instructions.

 Use greenscreen (chroma key technology) to do some time travel and reflection about our Civil Rights Movement.
 Your reimagined image and written reflection of 500 words, or less, will be eligible for prize consideration if you voice-over your essay.
 Prizes will be from minority-owned or operated businesses.
 All submissions will be shared with the public.
 Submission is permission to use in a public presentation.
-Submit your remix image and short essay as an attachment to Freeman ‘s email Or come in and work with youth team on Monday Dec 18 or Jan 8th.
+Submit your remix image and short essay as an attachment to Freeman ‘s email.

 Open to all.
 Wallingford residency is not required.